meg-gutshall/meg-gutshall.github.io/_posts/2019-03-12-creating_rxeactions.markdown

 ---
 layout: post
 title: "Creating Rxeactions"
 date: 2019-03-12 16:58:52 -0400
-permalink:  creating_rxeactions
+permalink: creating-rxeactions
+categories: [Flatiron School, portfolio projects]
+tags: [software engineering, Sinatra, projects]
 excerpt: <p>Read through the process of how I created my second project at Flatiron where app users can privately track medications they’ve been prescribed as well as side effects, thoughts, and feelings associated with those medications.
 I share where the idea for this project came from and how I got started with setting up the project.
 Then, I get into the build, breaking it down by the MVC (Model View Controller) file structure.
 To end the post, I touch on styling a little bit, I share some troubleshooting issues that I experienced and I wrap up with expansion features I hope to add on in the future.</p>
 ---

 ## Project Idea